HawkA1/Kubeflow/KUBEFLOW.md

 kubectl cluster-info
 ```
 - Last step is to install network plugin (CNI) on the master node:
+We will be using calico CNI as a network plugin for Kubernetes as we discused earlier.
     - :warning: You need to configure custom-resources.yaml before applying it.
 Change Pod-cidr in the manifest file.
 ```sh
 kubectl create -f https://docs.projectcalico.org/manifests/tigera-operator.yaml kubectl create -f https://docs.projectcalico.org/manifests/custom-resources.yaml